jonrau1/ElectricEye/add-ons/electriceye-reports/README.md

 - An Amazon QuickSight Subscription is setup in the Region you will run this solution.
 For more information on setting up a Subscription, and the types of Subscriptions, see [here](https://docs.aws.amazon.com/quicksight/latest/user/signing-up.html).

-- Access to a S3 Bucket that you can upload a ZIP file (used for CodeCommit Repo creation by [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codecommit-repository-s3.html)) and JSON files to for this Add-on.
+- Access to a S3 Bucket that you can upload a ZIP file to (used for CodeCommit Repo creation by [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-codecommit-repository-s3.html)) and JSON files to for this Add-on.

+- The same S3 Bucket in the previous prerequisite should be Authorized within QuickSight, for more information see [here](https://docs.aws.amazon.com/quicksight/latest/user/troubleshoot-connect-S3.html).

 - Access to a workstation / server with the AWS CLI installed and necessary IAM Permissions.